kyleshay/controulr/README.md

 Controulr.js [Editor/Generator](http://kyleshay.github.io/controulr/editor/)
 ========

+Using the editor you should also use an emulator (firebug/chrome dev tools) to emulate the controller as other devices.

 ## Setup
 You may optinally generate the controller using the editor, copy the output in to this stub:
 ```html